async-labs/builderbook/README.md

 ## How can you use this app?
 - As learning material for React/Material-UI/Next/Express/Mongoose/MongoDB stack
 - As learning material for Google/Github/AWS SES/Mailchimp/Stripe APIs.<br>
 - As starting point for your own project.
-Start from our [boilerplate](https://github.com/builderbook/builderbook/tree/master/boilerplate) or modify the final app.<br>
+Use the code in [book/1-begin](https://github.com/builderbook/builderbook/tree/master/book/1-begin) or [book/1-end](https://github.com/builderbook/builderbook/tree/master/book/1-end) as a lean boilerplate or modify the final app.<br>
 - As a production-ready web app to publish documentation or sell content on your own website (we sell our own book).